Being unwell is not desirable for anyone, but for athletes there are extra reasons to stay healthy.

 - Ensure you have good food and personal hygiene to avoid picking up the nasty bacteria and viruses that lurk around

-- Avoid stress, learn how to not stress about the things you cannot change, because stress hormones can increase the risk of sickness.
+- Avoid stress, and learn how to not stress about the things you cannot change, because stress hormones can increase the risk of sickness.

 - Neil P Walsh.
 Nutrition and Athlete Immune Health: New Perspectives on an Old Paradigm.
 Sports Med.
 2019 Dec; 49 (Suppl 2): 153-168.